valay-shah/MLH_Fall22/README.md

     sbatch slurm/train.sbatch config/reference.yaml
 ```
 where `slurm/train.sbatch` is the type of SLURM job and `config/reference.yaml` is the experiment YAML configuration.
+You may need to modify the `slurm/train.sbatch` file to point to your conda environment.

 ## Experiment Configuration
 This section will explain the configuration for running experiments.